1975 Lancia Stratos HF Stradale by Bertone

 - Radical, advanced design by Marcello Gandini

-192 bhp, 2,418 cc DOHC Dino V-6 engine with triple Weber carburettors, five-speed manual transmission, front and rear independent suspension with front coil springs and rear MacPherson struts, and four-wheel ventilated disc brakes.
-Wheelbase: 2,180 mm
+192 bhp, 2,418 cc dual overhead-camshaft Ferrari V-6 engine with triple Weber carburetors, five-speed manual transmission, four-wheel independent suspension with front coil springs, rear MacPherson struts, and four-wheel disc brakes.
+Wheelbase: 85.8 in.

-In 1972, the Stratos began its racing career and was campaigned as a prototype by the Lancia team.
+Beginning its racing career in 1972, the Stratos was campaigned as a prototype by the Lancia team.
 Success did not come immediately, and the Stratos finally earned its first win in 1973.
 By 1974, Lancia and its Stratos were on their way to supremacy in Group 4 rallying.
 Entry into that year’s round of the World Rally Championship required the production of 500 road-legal units.
-Production commenced in 1973; however, only 492 were ever completed, as the Group 4 production requirement for the WRC was dropped to 400 units.
+Production started in 1973; however, by 1975, only 492 were completed, because the Group 4 production requirement for the World Rally Championship was dropped to 400 units.
 A win-win situation for Lancia, as homologation made the Stratos available to its clambering fans at the height of its success and increased interest in the Lancia brand worldwide.

 Regardless of claiming an unprecedented three World Rally Championship titles in a row (1974 through 1976), internal squabbling had divided the Fiat group and its racing enterprises.
 As a result, Fiat removed the Stratos from formal factory-backed competition and replaced it with the Fiat 131 Abarth.
 Many Stratos enthusiasts believe that if Lancia was permitted to keep racing the Stratos, the car would have continued to dominate the series, likely winning even more World Championships, as its design and specification were so far advanced over contemporary competitors.